hustf/MechanicalSketch.jl/README.md

 Sketches should look good and be in a consistent pallette.
 The test images are in .png format, but .svg is better for zooming.
 For post-editing figures, not all svg editors handle fonts.
 'Inkscape' seems to work well.
 You might need to install additional fonts for some test images.

+# Status
+The current release is somewhat forced.
+Newly introduced functions could simplify the tests / examples, but this has not been fully implemented.

+Also, Luxor has introduced some new functions which are not imported here.

+Some functionality may be covered both here and in 'MechGluecode'.

+We have not picked an interface.
+Nothing is as of yet exported.

+TODO:
+- Drop unnecessary dependencies.
+- Use baremodules to export a subset of functions.
+- Consider adding terminalmenus for picking functions, at least a way of listing those.

 # Installation
 pkg> registry add github.com/hustf/M8 pgk> add MechanicalSketch